Table of Contents

 Several diagnostic criteria exist for the diagnosis of polycystic ovary syndrome; some of them are stricter than the others and, accordingly, the prevalence of polycystic ovary syndrome is expected to differ according to which diagnostic criteria are used.

-Regardless of that, the prevalence of polycystic ovary syndrome is estimated to be 8% to 17% of women in their reproductive age.
+Regardless of that, the prevalence of polycystic ovary syndrome is estimated to be 8% to 17% of women in their reproductive age and is fast increasing due to change in lifestyle and increasing stress.
 This figure makes polycystic ovary syndrome one of the most common endocrinological disorders in the population.

 A family history of polycystic ovary syndrome, weight gain, sedentary lifestyle and history of epilepsy disorder all increase the risk of developing polycystic ovary syndrome.
 A past medical history of valproate use increases the risk of polycystic ovary syndrome.
 Diabetes is also associated with an increased risk of polycystic ovary syndrome.